Donnie Darko - Collector's Edition Blu-ray

 Excerpt from Roger Ebert at the Chicago Sun-Times located HERE

 This Blu-ray contains both the original theatrical version and 20-minute longer 'Director's Cut'.
 Strangely 'branching' was not used to 'seam' the two versions together in the file structure - which would have saved a lot of space - possibly improving compression*.
 Perhaps the cuts were too varied and difficult to weave together though - I don't know.
 Hence, both versions are the equivalent of single-layered transfers.
 The image quality does not appear dynamically sharp but improves over the existing DVDs in showing far less artifacts and much more grain.
-The differences can appear subtle but as the image is expanded it becomes readily more apparent.
-This is not a film that strongly benefits from the advancement in resolution.
+The differences can appear subtle but as the image is expanded - it becomes readily more apparent.
 There is no question it looks superior but the consumer advantage is more limited than in many other comparisons we have done.
-Colors seem a bit warmer (more so in the DC), and slightly brighter - detail improvement is apparent in close-ups - but there are not a lot of them in the film.
+Colors seem a bit warmer, lean a bit blue, and are slightly brighter than the SDs - detail improvement is apparent in close-ups - but there are not a lot of them in the film.
 The theatrical Blu-ray rendering in 1080 may be marginally hazier than the DC.
-Fans should be aware that the higher resolution simply helps Donnie Darko's intended presentation - it doesn't make the film look better than it can look.
 Digital aficionados will be grateful that there are no apparent manipulations to smooth out that good grain or unrealistically enhance colors or detail.

 * NOTE: Roger tells us in email: "When originally released the director's cut utilized (mostly) the same music, but different scenes utilized different cuts.
 The opening scene, for instance, utilized a different track.
 I believe the director's cut scene was also cut slightly differently, but I'm not sure of this.
 I hope this helps answer the why they didn't approach the blu-ray as you expected."
 (Thanks Roger!)